Zhengtong-Liu/CS118-Project2/README.md

 ## Problems ran into

-(1) we did not know how to handle multiple clients at the server end, and were confused about how to sent the timer; we initially though we should use multi-threading, but a loop with a unordered map storing each client's information proved to work
+(1) we did not know how to handle multiple clients at the server end, and were confused about how to sent the timer; we initially thought we should use multi-threading, but a loop with a unordered map storing each client's information proved to work

-(2)
+(2) we kept meeting index out of range problem from the test script, after debugging we find that it's simply some unnecessary output from our debugging msg that draws the problem

 ## List of additional libraries